Fashion doll: Bratz

 Bratz were released in 2001, designed by Carter Bryant and manufactured by California toy company MGA Entertainment.
 They are distinguished by large heads with skinny bodies and lush, glossy lips.

-Mattel dolls
+Later Mattel dolls

 Mattel introduced the My Scene line in 2002 and the Flavas line in 2003 to rival Bratz.

 In 2010 Mattel launched the Monster High doll line, based on fantasy and horror monsters.
 Subsequently, they launched a spinoff in 2013, titled Ever After High, inspired by fairytales.
 In 2016, both lines went through a massive reboot and were discontinued soon after.
 Also in 2016, Mattel launched an animal-themed line titled Enchantimals; it was originally a spinoff of Ever After High but became its own line soon after.

 Lamm dolls

 In 2014, artist Nickolai Lamm unveiled Lammily, a fashion doll based on Lamm's study comparing Barbie's figure with measurements matching those of an average 19-year-old woman.